Nina Simone: 1933–1954: Early life

-Simone was born on February 21, 1933, in Tryon, North Carolina.
-Her father, John Divine Waymon, worked as a barber and dry-cleaner as well as an entertainer, and her mother, Mary Kate Irvin, was a Methodist preacher.
-The sixth of eight children in a poor family, she began playing piano at the age of three or four; the first song she learned was "God Be With You, Till We Meet Again".
+Simone was born Eunice Kathleen Waymon on February 21, 1933, in Tryon, North Carolina; the sixth of eight children in a respected family.
+Her father, John Divine Waymon, worked as a barber and dry-cleaner as well as an entertainer.
+Her mother, Mary Kate Irvin, was a Methodist preacher.
+Simone began playing piano at the age of three or four; the first song she learned was "God Be With You, Till We Meet Again".
 Demonstrating a talent with the piano, she performed at her local church.
 Her concert debut, a classical recital, was given when she was 12.
 Simone later said that during this performance, her parents, who had taken seats in the front row, were forced to move to the back of the hall to make way for white people.
 She said that she refused to play until her parents were moved back to the front, and that the incident contributed to her later involvement in the civil rights movement.
 Simone's music teacher helped establish a special fund to pay for her education.
 Subsequently, a local fund was set up to assist her continued education.
-With the help of this scholarship money, she was able to attend Allen High School for Girls in Asheville, North Carolina.
+With the help of this scholarship money, she was able to attend Allen High School for Girls in Asheville, North Carolina where she graduated as the valedictorian.

 After her graduation, Simone spent the summer of 1950 at the Juilliard School as a student of Carl Friedberg, preparing for an audition at the Curtis Institute of Music in Philadelphia.
 Her application, however, was denied.
-Only 3 of 72 applicants were accepted that year, but as her family had relocated to Philadelphia in the expectation of her entry to Curtis, the blow to her aspirations was particularly heavy.
-For the rest of her life, she suspected that her application had been denied because of racial prejudice, a charge the staff at Curtis have denied.
-Discouraged, she took private piano lessons with Vladimir Sokoloff, a professor at Curtis, but never could re-apply due to the fact that at the time the Curtis institute did not accept students over 21.
-She took a job as a photographer's assistant, but also found work as an accompanist at Arlene Smith's vocal studio and taught piano from her home in Philadelphia.
+Only three of 72 applicants were accepted that year, but as her family had relocated to Philadelphia in the expectation of her entry to Curtis, the blow to her aspirations was particularly heavy.
+For the rest of her life, she claimed that her application had been denied because of racial prejudice, a charge the staff at Curtis have denied, particularly as Blanche Burton-Lyles and George Walker had both studied at Curtis.

+Discouraged, she took private piano lessons with Vladimir Sokoloff, a professor at Curtis, but never could re-apply.
+At the time the Curtis Institute did not accept students over 21.
+She took a job as a photographer's assistant, found work as an accompanist at Arlene Smith's vocal studio, and taught piano from her home in Philadelphia.